2019 Oceania Rugby Women's Championship

 The 2019 Oceania Rugby Women's Championship that was held in Fiji, was the 2021 Rugby World Cup qualifier for the Oceania region.
-The tournament was played at Churchill Park in Lautoka from 18–30 November 2019, with six teams entered.
+The tournament was played at Churchill Park in Lautoka from 18 to 30 November 2019, with six teams entered.
 Australia and New Zealand sent development teams, having already qualified for the 2021 World Cup.

 Teams

 Format

 A split pool format was used for the Oceania tournament, with the teams seeded into two pools of three.
 Each team was scheduled to play one match against each of the teams in the opposite pool.
 However, following a measles outbreak in Tonga, the Tongan women's team had to withdraw from competition after one of their players arriving in Fiji was suspected of having measles.
 The tournament continued without playing their fixtures but a revised qualification process was put in place to allow Tonga to challenge later for the Oceania berth at the Rugby World Cup repechage qualifier.